Table of Contents

 2. Get Rent Assistance

-Another thing you can do is seek rent assistance.
+Another thing you should do if you're unable to pay your rent is to seek rent assistance.
 Several organizations can help you out, from the Salvation Army to the U.S. Department of Housing and Urban Development.
 Many offer one-time help to those who find they can’t make enough money for the month.

 You should check out this step if you can’t receive help from your landlord.
 There are plenty of choices, no matter how much assistance you think you might need.
 Some organizations can help with overdue bills, while others work to cover dues you can’t afford.